krumboeck/pic18f-dfu-bootloader/README.md

 How to build
 ------------
-* Enter bootloader directory
-* Edit Makefile
+* Edit Makefiles
-* Type 'make'
+* Type 'make' on project root directory

 Install bootloader with PICkit2
 -------------------------------